 Prompt Injection Defense Lab: Attack and Defend Your Own LLM App

 In this tutorial, you will build four layers of defense — from simple regex filters to LLM-powered injection classifiers — and test each one against real attack patterns.
-By the end, you will have a PromptGuard class you can drop into any project.
+By the end, you will have a reusable PromptGuard class you can drop into any project.

 What Is Prompt Injection and Why Should You Care?

 The direct attack is obvious to a human reader.
-The indirect attack is subtle — a developer might feed that document into a "summarize this" prompt without spotting the hidden instructions.
-The LLM sees the developer's summarization instructions and the attacker's hidden payload in the same context window.
+The indirect attack is subtle — the LLM sees the developer's summarization instructions and the attacker's hidden payload in the same context window, and it has no protocol-level way to separate them.

 Layer 1 — Input Sanitization with Pattern Detection

 The first and cheapest defense is scanning user input for known attack patterns before it ever reaches the LLM.
-Think of it as a spam filter for prompt attacks.
-It will not catch everything, but it blocks the low-effort, copy-pasted attacks that make up the majority of real-world attempts.
+Think of it as a spam filter for prompt attacks — it will not catch everything, but it blocks the low-effort, copy-pasted attacks that make up the majority of real-world attempts.

 Layer 2 — Canary Tokens and Integrity Checks